Objectivity's Blind-Spot: The Dunning-Kruger EffectPosted by Petr Ludwig

 -- Charles Darwin

-This is an excerpt from the book The End of Procrastination with description of Dunning-Kruger effect.
+This is an excerpt from the book The End of Procrastination with more information on Dunning-Kruger effect and the role it plays in procrastination.

-- Kuger, J. and Dunning, D.: Unskilled and Unaware of It: How Difficulties in Recognizing One's Own Incompetence Lead to Inflated Self-Assessments: Psychology, 2009, 1, 30-46.
+- Research paper: Kuger, J. and Dunning, D.: Unskilled and Unaware of It: How Difficulties in Recognizing One's Own Incompetence Lead to Inflated Self-Assessments: Psychology, 2009, 1, 30-46.